 Tamara Ko is the Program Director & Executive Assistant for the Dean of Students, and has been at Lewis & Clark College (and in the higher education field) for nine years.
 She received her B.A. from Willamette University and her M.A. from Lewis & Clark Graduate School of Education & Counseling.
 She loves reading young adult books, traveling, and going to the movies.

 Amy Alvarado-Martinez ’21 is exploring the many different majors offered at LC.
 She has a passion for helping others, especially the Latinx community.
 She was born and raised in NE Portland.
 On her free time, she likes to hike and spend time with her family.

-Eric Hawkins ’18 is a psychology major and a student-athlete who plays football.
+Eric Hawkins ’18 one of the graduate assistants in the office, and graduated from the College of Arts & Sciences with is a psychology major.
 He also works for student support services and is a LEAP mentor.
 In his free time, he enjoys playing sports and hanging out with friends and family.

 Liz Brandel ’21 is an undecided major on the pre-med track.
 She is involved in FSU and plays violin in the Lewis & Clark orchestra.
 She was born and raised in Denver, Colorado and enjoys hiking and skiing.